-2.2.1.2.3.1.
+2.3.1.
 Experience, Education and Training

-Document his/her (1) adequate experience, education, and training in the requested privileges; (2) current professional competence; (3) ability to perform the privileges requested; (4) good judgment; and (5) adequate physical and mental health to perform patient care activities, and demonstrate to the satisfaction of the Medical Staff that he/she is professionally and ethically competent to reliably provide the quality of care acceptable by the Medical Staff.
+Document his/herthe Applicant's (1) adequate experience, education, and training in the requested privileges; (2) current professional competence; (3) ability to perform the privileges requested; (4) good judgment; and (5) adequate physical and mental health to perform patient care activities, and demonstrate to the satisfaction of the Medical Staff that he/shethe Applicant is professionally and ethically competent to reliably provide the quality of care acceptable by the Medical Staff

-2.2.2.2.3.2.
+2.3.2.
 Ethics

-Be determined (1) to adhere to the lawful ethics of his/her profession; (2) to be able to work cooperatively with others in the Hospital setting so as not to adversely affect patient care or Hospital operations; and (3) to be willing to participate in and properly discharge Medical Staff responsibilities.
+Be determined (1) to adhere to the lawful ethics of his/herthe Applicant's profession; (2) to work cooperatively with others in the Hospital setting so as not to adversely affect patient care or Hospital operations; and (3) to participate in and properly discharge Medical Staff responsibilities.

-2.3.2.4.
+2.4.
 Condition and Duration of Appointment

-2.3.1.2.4.1.
+2.4.1.
 Governing Body Action

 Initial appointment and reappointment to the Medical Staff shall be made by the Governing Body.
-The Governing Body shall act on appointments, reappointments, or revocation of appointments only after there has been a recommendation from the Medical Staff as provided in these Bylaws.
+The Governing Body shall act on appointments, reappointments, or revocation of appointments only after a recommendation from the Medical Staff as provided in these Bylaws.

-2.3.2.2.4.2.
+2.4.2.
 Duration